harirathod/cinema-booking-application/README.md

 - **[Room for Improvement](#room-for-improvement)**
 ## Overview

-This is a cinema booking application that runs in the terminal.
+This is a cinema booking application that runs in a Graphical User Interface or, optionally, in the terminal.

 ## Technologies Used
 - Java 18
+- MongoDB Atlas
+- JavaFX

 ## Purpose of Project